kerbyferris/mmm-ebook/README.md

-# MMM - Epub Creation
+# The Triple M Book

-Rust utility for converting the [Mr. Money Mustache] blog into epub format for up-to-date ereader-reading.
+Rust utility for converting the
+<a href="https://www.mrmoneymustache.com" target="_blank">Mr. Money Mustache</a>
+blog to the EPUB file format, for people who prefer their ebooks to reading online.

 ## Usage

+Generate a new, up-to-date `output/mmm.epub` file with:

 ```sh
 cargo run
 ```

-generates a new `output/mmm.epub` file.

-Optionally, download this repo's latest version [here](https://github.com/kerbyferris/mmm-ebook/raw/main/output/mmm.epub).
+Optionally, download this repo's latest version of the book [here](https://github.com/kerbyferris/mmm-ebook/raw/main/output/mmm.epub).

+NOTE: As of now, images require an internet connection to view, which is a somewhat disappointing experience on an airplane :/